-Counter-Strike: Global Offensive is one of the biggest esports games on the planet with a deep and diverse open circuit, some players stand head and shoulders above all others when it comes to prize money.
+Counter-Strike: Global Offensive is one of the biggest esports games on the planet with a deep and diverse open circuit, but some players stand head and shoulders above all others when it comes to prize money.

 In November of 2018, Astralis stars Nicolai ‘dev1ce’ Reedtz, Peter ‘dupreeh’ Rasmussen and Andreas ‘Xyp9x’ Højsleth became the first CS:GO stars to ever break the $1 million threshold in prize money won.